 No. In most parts of Canada, many private and independent brands do not provide as much or any cleaning agents in their gasoline, which can leave harmful deposits in your engine.
 These deposits will reduce your engine's performance over time.
 Petro-Canada's SuperClean gasolines contain higher levels of Tactrol, our unique formulation of deposit-control additives, which will actually help prevent future buildup of harmful deposits with regular use.
 (Tactrol is also available in our RegularClean (87), PlusClean (89), SuperClean 94 (Montreal only) and Ultra 94 grades of gasoline.)

 - Who invented SuperClean gasoline?

 Petro-Canada did.
 It is our own unique formulation and no other company offers SuperClean gasoline except Petro-Canada.

 Back to Top

 - What is WinterGas?

-WinterGas is Petro-Canada's exclusive gasoline, specifically designed to meet Canadian driving conditions head on and to help drivers handle even the roughest and harshest winters.
-WinterGas is specifically formulated and blended in all of our grades of gasoline, including Ultra 94, to provide extra protection by helping with cold weather starts and helping to prevent fuel line freezing, at no extra cost.
+WinterGas is Petro-Canada's exclusive gasoline brand, designed to meet Canadian driving conditions head on and to help drivers handle even the roughest and harshest winters.
+WinterGas is formulated and blended in all of our grades of gasoline, including Ultra 94, to provide extra protection by helping with cold weather starts and helping to prevent fuel line freezing, at no extra cost.